Estimated reading time: 17 minutes

-We understand that there are many people out there who prefer to work closely with an advisor.
+We understand that many people out there prefer to work closely with an advisor.

-While we don’t do face-to-face meetings, you can speak to an advisor over the phone at PolicyMe, and they’re all non-commissioned.
+While we don’t do face-to-face meetings, you can speak to an advisor over the phone at PolicyMe; they’re all non-commissioned.

 We’ve put all the tools upfront for you to use, putting all the information online, helping you have a clearer image of how much coverage you need through our recommendations tool, and giving you an immediate instant decision.

-The power is in your hands, and you’re able to apply for whichever coverage amount you want.
+The power is in your hands, and you can apply for whichever coverage amount you want.
 We’re not going to try and swerve you in a different direction.

 That doesn’t exist in the industry, and other companies have you meet with an advisor.

-Unfortunately, commissioned advisors, which you’ll find at other companies, have turned too many people trying to make sales and baking commissions into the premiums.
+Unfortunately, you’ll find commissioned advisors at other companies have turned too many people trying to make sales and baking commissions into premiums.

-It’s lost touch, in a lot of cases, with what the roots of it indeed are, which is just protecting people, and we want to bring it back to that.
+It’s lost touch, in many cases, with what the roots of it indeed are, which is just protecting people, and we want to bring it back to that.